Subham-Maity/prisma-the-ultimate-resource/README.md

 Prisma Studio is a graphical user interface that allows you to explore and manipulate data in your Prisma projects.
 You can navigate through tables, filter, paginate, follow relations, and edit your data safely.

-Prisma supports various databases, such as PostgreSQL, MySQL, SQLite, SQL Server, MongoDB, and CockroachDB.
+Prisma supports various databases, such as PostgresSQL, MySQL, SQLite, SQL Server, MongoDB, and CockroachDB.

 ### The Problems that Prisma Solves 🙌